samhohcm/RobotArm-Motors-Worksheet/index.md

     <div id="collapseOneC" class="collapse" data-parent="#accordion">
       <div class="card-body">
       <p>Turn off the battery before you disassemble the robot.</p>
       <p>Take off the robot arm from the motor.
 Unplug the servomotor from the robotics board, and gently pry it out of the motor base.
-You can then put it back into its plastic bag.
+You can then put it back into its plastic bag.</p>
       <br> <br>
       <img src="images/assembly1/img31_compressed.jpg" class="img-fluid" alt="assemblyImage">